Prunoideae/KubeJS-Curios/README.md

                 poseStack,          //The "space" for trinket to render bipedModel,         //The model of the entity
-                buffers,            //Where you tell GPU to do all sorts of thing,
+                buffers,            //Where you tell GPU to do all sorts of thing.
-                                    //like stitching texture to a model or something else.

                 ageInTicks,         //How many ticks have passed
                 light,              //The surrounding light level for rendering